CAO first round: So, you have a course offer – what now?

-Where can I get information on accommodation at or near the course I have been offered today?
+Where can I get information on accommodation at or near the college place I have been offered today?

 Do I have to pay a fee when returning my CAO acceptance?

 No payment is required when accepting a CAO offer.
 The college sends out bills for registration, and so on, separately.
-Fee inquiries should go to the fees office of the relevant college, not the CAO.
+Fee enquiries should go to the fee’s office of the relevant college, not the CAO.
 Students have to pay these charges when registering, unless they are eligible for a grant, in which case the Higher Education Authority pays them to the college on your behalf.

 I have been offered a place on a course but can’t afford to accept it unless I qualify for a grant.
 When can I find out if I qualify?